Invest in your Career at the SEC

-The U.S. Securities and Exchange Commission (SEC) is currently seeking qualified applicants for numerous positions.
-Positions are located in our Washington, D.C. headquarters and also in 11 regional offices located in the following cities: Atlanta, Boston, Chicago, Denver, Fort Worth, Los Angeles, Miami, New York, Philadelphia, Salt Lake City and San Francisco.
+The U.S. Securities and Exchange Commission requires the expertise and hard work of a diverse team of professionals to maintain fair, orderly and efficient markets.
+Positions are located in our Washington, DC headquarters and also our 11 regional offices located in the following cities: Atlanta, Boston, Chicago, Denver, Fort Worth, Los Angeles, Miami, New York, Philadelphia, Salt Lake City, and San Francisco.

 SEC Accountants perform a wide variety of work, ranging from examining financial statements in public filings and finding solutions to the most difficult and controversial accounting issues to rule-writing and participating in enforcement investigations.
 Accountants in the regional offices primarily work on enforcement matters and/or on issues arising out of the SEC's inspection programs.